Shjon Podein: Playing career

 Podein graduated from John Marshall High School in 1986.
-He then played collegiate hockey with the University of Minnesota-Duluth in the WCHA.
-After his freshman year, the Edmonton Oilers drafted him 166th in the 1988 NHL Entry Draft.
+He originally enrolled at US International University, but left the team mid-year to transfer to the University of Minnesota-Duluth in the WCHA.
+While ineligible as a transfer student, he finished the year with the Rochester Mustangs of the USHL.
+After his sophomore year, the Edmonton Oilers drafted him 166th in the 1988 NHL Entry Draft.

 Podein made his professional debut in the 1990–91 season with the Cape Breton Oilers of the AHL.
 He made his NHL debut in the 1992–93 season with the Oilers but was returned to Cape Breton, where he won the Calder Cup.
 Over the next season Podein saw limited time with the parent club and was signed as a free agent by the Philadelphia Flyers on July 27, 1994.